Analysis of the generalised Aw-Rascle model: Abstract

 \section{Abstract}

 We consider the multi-dimensional generalization of the Aw-Rascle system for vehicular traffic.
-For arbitrary large class of initial data and the periodic domain, we prove the existence of global-in-time measure-valued solutions.
-Moreover, using the relative energy technique, we show that the measure-valued solutions coincide with the classical solutions as long as the latter exist.
+For arbitrary large initial data and the periodic boundary conditions, we prove the existence of global-in-time measure-valued solutions.
+We also show, using the relative energy technique, that the measure-valued solutions coincide with the classical solutions as long as the latter exist.